Pragya Academy, Jorhat: Academics

-The Academy provide two year higher secondary course in science stream under Assam Higher Secondary Education Council.

-The Academy not only concentrates on the higher secondary syllabus but also prepares the students for various state level and all India entrance examinations for the graduate professional courses like JEE (Mains & Advanced), AIIMS, NEET, NEST, Assam CEE etc.
+The Academy sprovide two year higher secondary courses in science stream under Assam Higher Secondary Education Council.
+The Academy concentrates on the higher secondary syllabus while preparing students for state level and All India entrance examinations for graduate professional courses such as JEE (Mains & Advanced), AIIMS, NEET, NEST, and Assam CEE.

 Achievement

-Within few years from establishment, the college emerged as a pioneer institution of the entire region.
-The college came to lime light in 2016 when one student named Vaishali Dutta secured 10th position in the higher secondary examination conducted by AHSEC.
+The college is a pioneer institution for the region.
+The college gained recognition in 2016 when student Vaishali Dutta secured the 10th position in the higher secondary examination conducted by AHSEC.

-In the same year, 79 students out of 85 secured distinction in the hs finals, while 21 students cracked the JEE mains exam.
+In the same year, 79 out of 85 students secured distinction in the HS finals, while 21 students cracked the JEE mains exam.

-In 2018, two students Sudarshan Singh Sandhu & Pragya Priya Borah got 5th and 7th position in AHSEC '18.
-Also 73 students out of 94 passed with distinction; 7 got star and rest 14 are passed with 1st division.
+In 2018, students Sudarshan Singh Sandhu and Pragya Priya Borah took 5th and 7th positions in AHSEC '18.
+73 students out of 94 passed with distinction; 7 earned stars and 14 passed in 1st division.